ovis-hpc/ldms/ldms/src/sampler/lustre_client/ldms-sampler_lustre_client.rst

 derived from the llite instance name.
 Any user-supplied configuration values not documented here will be ignored.

-This plugin should work with at least Lustre versions 2.8, 2.10, and 2.12.
+This plugin should work with at least Lustre versions 2.8, 2.10, 2.12 and 2.15.
+The debugfs filesystem must be mounted for lustre data access, which is also usually restricted to the root user.

 CONFIGURATION ATTRIBUTE SYNTAX
 ==============================